 - Microsoft Windows and Windows Server

-Microsoft has released updates to address vulnerabilities in Microsoft Windows, Windows Server, Office Web Components and Remote Desktop Connection for Mac.
+Microsoft has released updates that address vulnerabilities in Microsoft Windows, Windows Server, DirectShow, Virtual PC and Server, Office Publisher, and ISA Server.

 Please share your thoughts.

 We recently updated our anonymous product survey; we'd welcome your feedback.